The closure ordering conjecture on local Arthur packets of classical groups: Introduction

-The famous Shahidi's Conjecture states that for any quasi-split reductive group $G$, tempered $L$-packets have generic members (\cite[Conjecture 9.4]{Sha90}).
-This conjecture has been generalized by Jiang (\cite{Jia14}, see also \cite[Conjecture 1.6]{LS22}) to non-tempered local Arthur packets.
-Recently, Shahidi made an enhanced conjecture (see \cite[Conjecture 1.5]{LS22} and Conjecture \ref{Enhanced Shahidi conjecture}) as follows.
+A further interesting question here is to study the structure of non-extremal elements in $\Psi(\pi)$, for example, under the closure ordering $\geq_C$.

-\begin{conj}[{\cite[Conjecture 1.5]{LS22}}, Enhanced Shahidi's Conjecture] For any quasi-split reductive group $G$, a local Arthur packet is tempered if and only if it has a generic member. \end{conj}
+The famous Shahidi conjecture states that for any quasi-split reductive group $\RG$, tempered $L$-packets have generic members (\cite[Conjecture 9.4]{Sha90}).
+This conjecture has been generalized by Jiang (Jiang conjecture, \cite{Jia14}, see also \cite[Conjecture 1.6]{LS22}) to consider the upper bound of wavefront sets of representations in local Arthur packets.
+In this paper, as an application, we show that under certain assumptions, Conjecture \ref{main conj} implies one direction of the enhanced Shahidi conjecture as follows.

-In \cite{LS22}, the second named author and Shahidi proved Conjecture \ref{Enhanced Shahidi conjecture intro} for quasi-split classical groups, with certain assumption.
+\begin{conj}[{\cite[Conjecture 1.5]{LS22}}, Enhanced Shahidi Conjecture] For any quasi-split reductive group $\RG$, suppose that there is a theory of local Arthur packets for $G=\RG(F)$ as conjectured in \cite[Conjecture 6.1]{Art89}.
+Then, a local Arthur packet is generic if and only if it has a generic member. \end{conj}